-Separately, in response to the COVID-19 pandemic, in March, 2020 the FDA announced the postponement of most foreign and routine surveillance inspections of domestic manufacturing facilities, and only restarted domestic inspections on a risk-based basis in July 2020.
+Separately, in response to the COVID-19 pandemic, in March 2020 the FDA announced the postponement of most foreign and routine surveillance inspections of domestic manufacturing facilities, and only restarted domestic inspections on a risk-based basis in July 2020.
+In the absence of in-person surveillance inspections of manufacturing facilities, the FDA has relied and may in the future rely on alternative tools to evaluate facilities.
 Regulatory authorities outside the United States have adopted similar restrictions or other policy measures in response to the COVID-19 pandemic.